 go to Homepage

-The fact that these two full-blooded Irish Catholics were now in control of two of the three branches of the U.S. government, did not go entirely unnoticed by the Holy See in Rome.
+The fact that these two Catholic raised politicians had attained control of two of the three branches of the U.S. government, did not go entirely unnoticed by the Holy See in Rome.
 America's newest president Ronald Reagan, was soon summoned to Rome for an audience with the pope.
 On June 2nd, 1982 President Ronald Reagan and a full delegation of representatives of the federal government met with pope John Paul II to express their solidarity with the the pope on many political and social issues.
 Pope John Paul II immediately ordered the political arm of his church, the Jesuits (often described as priests in suits) to complete the important task of establishing official recognition of the Roman See and its papacy by the U.S. government.

-If you would like to know more about history, prophecy, and your future, click on the safe link below to order your copy of Edward Oliver's book, "Eye of Providence."
+If you would like to learn more about how all these prophetic events may affect your future, click on the secure link below and order your copy of Edward Oliver's revealing book, "Eye of Providence."

 HAS WWIII ALREADY BEGUN?